parablesoft/embrails/README.md

 We don't include gems and node modules as part of docker-compose development build process.
 Instead, we prefer to utilize volumes to store gems and node_modules so that we can cache dependencies between build if we need to modify our `Gemfile` or `package.json`.

-Enter into the api container to install our gems, and create our database
+Enter into the api container to install our gems, and setup our database.
-* `docker-compose run api bundle`
-* `docker-compose run api bundle exec rake db:reset`
+* `docker-compose run api setup`

 Enter into the web container to install our node modules.
 * `docker-compose run web yarn`